-Foraging also is known as wild harvesting, wildcrafting, is the practice of respectfully harvesting and gathering plants that grow in the wild for nourishment and medicine.
+Foraging also is known as wild harvesting, wildcrafting, is the practice of respectfully harvesting and gathering plants that grow in the wild for both nourishment and medicine.

 "And into the forest I go, to lose my mind and find my soul."